What Is a Deposition?

 The Importance of Court Reporters

-A good court reporter New York relies on can increase the effectiveness of the deposition transcription when it is used during the trial.
+A good court reporter can increase the effectiveness of the deposition transcription when it is used during the trial.
 Both legal teams benefit from accurate documentation of the information discovered during a deposition.
 As a result, a court reporter has a valuable role to play in the legal process.

 A Focus on the Work Environment